Tuesday, December 7, 2021

 If a good book doesn't get you out of your doldrums, hop to it, get out there, and meet some people.

 In this day and age, you are not alone.
-Millions and millions of people are isolated, and in the past three years, the coronavirus hasn't helped matters.
+Millions and millions of people find themselves isolated.

 Please don't wait for the wind to blow, and, as for the crickets, they are too busy to notice you.